timothyzhu1/Red-Light-Green-Light/docs/final.md

 Below are plots of our agent’s performance across numerous rounds of training and with various learning algorithms and environments:

 <img src="./images_final/returns_ppo_final_tf.png" alt="impala1" width="400"/>

 PPO Algorithm; Forward Movement Only Without Lava Pits

+In this plot, we can see that the peak is increasing steadily, as the number steps increases.

 <img src="./images_final/returns_impala_final_tf.png" alt="impala1" width="400"/>

 IMAPALA Algorithm; Forward and Backward Movement Without Lava Pits

+While the trend is still somewhat inconsistent, the peaks are still increasing in this plot.

 <img src="./images_final/returns_ppo_lava_tf.png" alt="impala1" width="400"/>

 PPO Algorithm; Forward and Backward Movement and Strafing with Lava Pits

 Description of plots:
     - The results of this approach...
     - from the graph and watching the agent train, it is shown that the agent can only learn one or the other: moving aound the lava or not moving while the last light is on.
 The agent struggles when both are variables